-For instance, if you have been through menopause you may be advised to have ultrasound scans and blood tests every 4 months for a year.
+For instance, if you have been through menopause, you may be advised to have ultrasound scans and blood tests every four months for a year.
 This is because you have a slightly higher risk of ovarian cancer.

 If the scans show that the cyst has disappeared, further tests and treatment are not usually necessary.
 Surgery for suspicious ovarian cysts may be recommended if the cyst is still there.

-Surgery is also normally recommended if there are concerns that the cyst could be cancerous or could become cancerous.
+Surgery is also generally recommended if there are concerns that the cyst could be cancerous or could become cancerous.

-There are 2 types of surgery for suspicious ovarian cysts:
+There are two types of surgery for suspicious ovarian cysts:

-These are usually carried out under general anesthetic.
+These are usually carried out under general anaesthetic.

 Laparoscopy surgery for suspicious ovarian cysts

 - This is a type of keyhole surgery.
-Small cuts are made in your tummy and gas is blown into the pelvis to allow the surgeon to access your ovaries.
+Minor cuts are made in your tummy, and gas is blown into the pelvis to allow the surgeon to access your ovaries.

-- After the cyst has been removed, the surgeon closes the cuts using dissolvable stitches.
+- After removing the cyst, the surgeon closes the cuts using dissolvable stitches.

-- Most people are able to go home on the same day or the following day.
+- Most people can go home on the same day or the following day.

 Laparotomy surgery for suspicious ovarian cysts

-- During a laparotomy, a single, larger cut is made in your tummy to give the surgeon better access to the cyst.
+- During a laparotomy, a single, more significant cut is made in your tummy to give the surgeon better access to the cyst.